roacan01/NOC-Helpdesk-Function./README.md

 # NOC Helpdesk Function.

+# Overview
 The NOC provides many services to a cornucopia of customers.
 One of the most important of which is its Helpdesk functionality.
-The NOC assist the official Helpdesk after regular business hours, and in so doing facilities the Helpdesk to provide 24/7 coverage for issues such as Password resets, Risk Id unlocks/disablement, VDI/VMM Resets and administration, VPN/Google Authenticator setup assistance and troubleshooting just to name a few.
+The NOC assist the official LNRG Helpdesk after regular business hours, and in so doing, facilities the Helpdesk to provide 24/7 coverage for issues such as Password resets, Risk Id unlocks/disablement, VDI/VMM Resets and administration, VPN/Google Authenticator setup assistance and troubleshooting just to name a few.

-# Overview
-The NOC is requested to share a daily report of severities opened in the previous 24 hour period to Product Application Support.

 # Process
 A SEV represents a slowdown or significant disruption the production system which prevents the promised use of the product(s) and/or system (due to data quality, security etc) for all or most customers.
 This report is to track the amount of daily activity